Fishermen find crashed truck, driver trapped but alive inside

 Authorities determined that the crash had more than likely occurred sometime around December 20, according to Indiana State Police.

-A preliminary investigation shows that the driver of the Dodge Ram truck was going west on I-94 when the truck left the road and drove into the north ditch, missing a protective guardrail.
+A preliminary investigation shows that the driver of the Dodge Ram truck, identified as Matthew Reum, 27, of Mishawaka, was going west on I-94 when the truck left the road and drove into the north ditch, missing a protective guardrail.
 The truck then overturned into the creek, coming to a rest under the I-94 bridge.
-Because of how the driver was pinned inside the vehicle, he was unable to call for help.
+Because of how Reum was pinned inside the vehicle, he was unable to call for help.

-The driver of the vehicle was identified as Matthew R. Reum, 27, who currently resides in Mishawaka, Indiana.

 “This crash is a reminder of the importance of always letting someone know if you are traveling, the route you are taking, and the need to always have emergency items in your vehicle.
-The will to survive this crash was nothing short of extraordinary as it was also determined that Mr. Reum was able to drink rain water for hydration in order to survive for such a long period of time while being exposed to the elements.”
+The will to survive this crash was nothing short of extraordinary as it was also determined that Mr. Reum was able to drink rain water for hydration in order to survive for such a long period of time while being exposed to the elements,” Indiana State Police wrote in media release.